maRce10/marce10.github.com/_posts/2017-06-06-Individual_sound_files_for_each_selection.md

 That's is it.
-If you developed a function that you think could be useful to other people it can be included it [warbleR](https://cran.r-project.org/package=warbleR).
+If you developed a function that you think could be useful to other people we could include it in [warbleR](https://cran.r-project.org/package=warbleR).